abhisek-Chakrabarty/Neural-Morphological-Tagging/README.md

 python main.py parameters &lt;train-file&gt;

-If you want to train the model on the training-set and test it on the test-set in a pipeline, run the following command, python main.py parameters &lt;train-file%gt; &lt;test-file&gt;
+If you want to train the model on the training-set and test it on the test-set in a pipeline, run the following command, python main.py parameters &lt;train-file&gt; &lt;test-file&gt;

-The tagging output for the <test-file> will be <test-file>-output.
+The tagging output for the &lt;test-file&gt; will be &lt;test-file&gt;-output.

-<parameters> file contains the value of the model hyperparameters.
-For example, in the Single-language-setting of the BLSTM-BLSTM model, the value in the <parameters> file is as follows.
+parameters file contains the value of the model hyperparameters.
+For example, in the Single-language-setting of the BLSTM-BLSTM model, the value in the parameters file is as follows.

 *********************************************************************************************